microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The vasculature of all animals was instilled with the iodine-based contrast agent μAngiofil (Fumedica AG, Switzerland).

 The contrast agent μAngiofil was prepared following the manufacturer's instructions by first combining the two components 'Contrast Solution' and 'PU', already packaged at the correct ratio.
-These pre-mixed components were then mixed with a hardener immediately before instillation into the cannulated vascular system of the animals.
+Just prior to perfusion, this mixture was combined with a hardener immediately before instillation into the cannulated vascular system of the animals.
-The correct mixing ratio is set by the syringe size in the commercially available μAngiofil sets.
+The correct mixing ratio is determined by the different syringe sizes of the contrast-enhanced PU and the hardener in the commercially available μAngiofil sets.
-Perfusion was conducted using a syringe pump to maintain consistent flow rates between 1 and 1.5 ml/min, ensuring reproducibility across experiments.
+Perfusion was conducted using a syringe pump to maintain consistent flow rates between 1 and 1.5 ml/min, ensuring reproducibility across experiments and consistent vascular filling.

-The perfusion of the animals was performed as previously described [@doi:10.1007/s00429-020-02158-8; @doi:10.1152/ajprenal.00099.2017].
+Perfusion of the animals was performed as previously described [@doi:10.1007/s00429-020-02158-8; @doi:10.1152/ajprenal.00099.2017].
 Heparinized animals were deeply anesthetized.
 Details on anesthesia for each animal model are provided below.